 "Said something about what?"

 Tony rolled his eyes.
-Of all the days for Clint to suddenly pull the dumb blonde act, he chose the one when Tony was the least cognitively aware.
+Of all the days for Clint to suddenly pull the dumb blonde act, he picked the one when Tony was the least cognitively aware.
 A week with little social contact outside of Bruce and occasionally the man in front of him would have that effect on anyone.
 But at any rate, Tony was not having a particularly genius day himself.
 That's why it took him so long to catch on.

 "You're on a mission, right?"
 Tony whispered, letting his eyes slide pointedly to the blonde that was still visibly listening in.
 "That's why you're acting weird."